 How do you guarantee that your blog will be success though?

 You look at other successful blogs and mimic their success!

 Ardath Albee, CEO and B2B Marketing Strategist of Marketing Interactions, has a quote that perfectly sums up the execution of this type of content saying,

-We of course are following suit and adding this to our line of blog content services for our clients.
+We of course are following suit and adding this to our line of blog content service for our clients.

 What is episodic and experiment based content?

 As I mentioned before, you can think of an episodic blog as a TV show, it has a cast of main characters and a central theme, but along the way will introduce new characters and situations to shake things up.